Absolute Advantage, Comparative Advantage, and Opportunity Costs

 - So the total savings of this international trade is 30 man-years.
 Each country is richer by engaging in international trade than it would be without trade.

 (Here, it would seem that Portugal has the lower opportunity cost since it only has to sacrifice 10 man-years instead of 20.
-However, it only makes sense to compare opportunity costs using the same resources, which means that an individual or a country can only compare what it can do with its own resources, since that individual or country is one of the resources.
-Hence, a country is only going to produce at its own lowest opportunity cost, and whether it will import or export will depend on those opportunity costs.
+However, it only makes sense to compare opportunity costs using the same resources, meaning that an individual or a country can only compare what it can do with its own resources, since that individual or country is one of the resources.
+Hence, a country will only produce at its own lowest opportunity cost, and whether it will import or export will depend on those opportunity costs.
 So if Portugal, in the above example, can produce both wine and cloth at the cost of 80 man-years, then it will export both and import neither.)

 Several years after the publication of his book, Ricardo became a member of Parliament where he presented his ideas as to why the Corn Laws should be repealed, arguing that specialization and free trade will benefit all trading partners, even those who are less efficient at producing.